-Thistle Systems’ Max the Cube approach has been recognised as the perfect vehicle for companies looking to implement the 5S methodology within their storage and production facilities.
+Thistle Systems’ Max the Cube approach has been recognised as the perfect vehicle for companies looking to implement the 5S methodology within their warehouse storage and production facilities.

 The Max the Cube approach draws upon the key philosophies promoted by the 5S methodology which has become particularly popular with companies looking to gain a competitive advantage, particularly in industries such as oil & gas, engineering and manufacturing.

 The 5S system promotes the never stop improving cycle of ‘sort’, ‘set in order’, ‘straighten’, ‘shine’ and ‘sustain’ to create clean, efficient and effective workspaces which are designed to maximise performance.